Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated excellent with residents typically located 121 meters from the nearest stop.
-Service frequency averages 370 trips per day across all routes, equating to approximately 26 weekly trips per individual stop.
+Transport accessibility is rated as excellent, with residents typically located just 121 meters from the nearest transport stop.
+Service frequency averages out to 370 trips per day across all routes, which equates to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport